The Catamaran Adventures of Noel and Ceu

 As a teenager I raced Firefly 2732, ‘Minitoo’, in club races and open meetings – even winning the junior trophy at the nationals one year – with a revolutionary centre-main configuration!

-(Southampton, of course!) progressed to an OK and did the whole open meetings circuit for about three years, usually finishing in the prizes, but rarely winning anything.
-Though some great times were had.
+From there, during the university years (Southampton, of course!), I progressed to an OK and did the whole open meetings circuit for about three years, usually finishing in the prizes, but rarely winning anything.
+Some great times were had.
 I can remember one championship when…, hmm, no, better not get into that!
 No names, no pack drill.

 But never any ‘big boats’.
 They always seemed too boring.
 Until I got this crazy idea sometime in 2008 that I should get a boat and sail the world.